Solutions to the Homeless on Your Property

 Ask Your Facility Service Provider How They Can Help

-What maintenance might they suggest and how can their presence on your property also discourage transients?
-At TWS, we act as the eyes and ears for your property when you authorize us to create a service plan that suits your property’s needs.
-This can reduce your personal time and energy in solving these problems, and it can save money and resources in the long-run.
+What maintenance might your facility service company suggest, and how can their presence on your property discourage transients?
+At TWS Facility Services, we act as the eyes and ears for your property when you authorize us to create a service plan that suits your property’s needs.
+This can reduce your personal time and energy in solving these problems, and it can also save money and resources in the long-run.

 The proactive measures used to keep your property safe and clean benefits customers, tenants, and the whole community, and they also lead to a successful property.